 The Brown Berets was a group of Mexican-American revolutionaries from the barrios of the Southwest that emerged during the Chicano movement of the 1960s.
 The Chicano movement, or El Movimiento, was an extension of the Mexican-American Civil Rights Movement of the 1940s.
 Like the Black Panther Party, the Brown Berets were involved in community projects in their struggle for self-determination and social justice.

 Black Panthers and Brown Berets in a show of force.

-In 1966, as part of the Annual Chicano Student Conference in Los Angeles County, a group of high school students discussed different issues affecting Mexican-Americans communities, and subsequently formed the Young Citizens for Community Action, and later named Young Chicanos for Community Action (YCCA).
+In 1966, as part of the Annual Chicano Student Conference in Los Angeles County, a group of high school students discussed different issues affecting Mexican-American communities, and subsequently formed the Young Citizens for Community Action, and later named Young Chicanos for Community Action (YCCA).
 The YCCA decided to wear brown berets to symbolize a united struggle with the Black Panthers against police harassment, inadequate public schools, poor job opportunities, inadequate political representation, and the Vietnam war.
 Their newspaper was La Causa (the Cause).

 Young Brown Berets in training